TrellixVulnTeam/swahilipython_SCMU/Doc/library/multiprocessing.rst

    .. method:: get()

-      Remove and return an item from the queue.
+      Remove and return an item kutoka the queue.

    .. method:: put(item)